-- Global Covered Bond Insights Q2 2021, June 30, 2021 - Danish Covered Bonds: Proposal Outlines Harmonization Plan, Nov.
-23, 2020 - Danish Covered Bond Market Insights 2020, Oct.
-21, 2020 - Denmark Ratings Affirmed At 'AAA/A-1+'; Outlook Stable, Aug.
-28, 2020 - Assessments For Target Asset Spreads According To Our Covered Bonds Criteria, Nov.
-27, 2020 - Assessments For Jurisdictional Support According To Our Covered Bonds Criteria, Nov.
-27, 2020 - Danske Bank Outlook Revised To Stable On Increasing Loss Absorption Capacity; 'A/A-1' Ratings Affirmed, Oct.
-23, 2019 - S&P Global Ratings Clarifies Its Approach To Analyzing Danish Subsidized Housing, Jan.
-15, 2019 - S&P Global Ratings Definitions, Jan.
-05, 2021 - Ratings Raised On Danish Section 15 Bonds From Six Capital Centers Following Clarification On Bank Resolution, Dec.
+- Danske Bank A/S, Aug.
+2, 2023 - Global Covered Bond Insights Q3 2023, June 29, 2023 - S&P Global Ratings Definitions, June 9, 2023 - Realkredit Danmark's Capital Center S And T Section 15 Bond Ratings Affirmed; Outlook Revised To Stable From Negative, Jan.
+9, 2023 - Danske Bank Outlook Revised To Stable As Estonia Money Laundering Case Resolved; 'A+/A-1' Ratings Affirmed, Dec.
+16, 2022 - Danish Covered Bond Market Insights 2022, Nov.
+22, 2022 - Transaction Update: Realkredit Danmark A/S (Capital Center S Mortgage Covered Bond Program), Oct.
+14, 2022 - Denmark 'AAA/A-1+' Ratings Affirmed; Outlook Stable, Aug.
+11, 2022 - S&P Global Ratings Clarifies Its Approach To Analyzing Danish Subsidized Housing, Jan.
+15, 2019 - Ratings Raised On Danish Section 15 Bonds From Six Capital Centers Following Clarification On Bank Resolution, Dec.
 11, 2015 - Credit FAQ: The Danish Covered Bond Market Explained, July 15, 2014

-Copyright © 2021 by Standard & Poor's Financial Services LLC.
+Copyright © 2023 by Standard & Poor's Financial Services LLC.
 All rights reserved.

 No content (including ratings, credit-related analyses and data, valuations, model, software or other application or output therefrom) or any part thereof (Content) may be modified, reverse engineered, reproduced or distributed in any form by any means, or stored in a database or retrieval system, without the prior written permission of Standard & Poor's Financial Services LLC or its affiliates (collectively, S&P).
 The Content shall not be used for any unlawful or unauthorized purposes.
 S&P and any third-party providers, as well as their directors, officers, shareholders, employees or agents (collectively S&P Parties) do not guarantee the accuracy, completeness, timeliness or availability of the Content.
 S&P Parties are not responsible for any errors or omissions (negligent or otherwise), regardless of the cause, for the results obtained from the use of the Content, or for the security or maintenance of any data input by the user.
 The Content is provided on an "as is" basis.
-S&P PARTIES DISCLAIM ANY AND ALL EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, ANY WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE OR USE, FREEDOM FROM BUGS, SOFTWARE ERRORS OR DEFECTS, THAT THE CONTENT'S FUNCTIONING WILL BE UNINTERRUPTED OR THAT THE CONTENT WILL OPERATE WITH ANY SOFTWARE OR HARDWARE CONFIGURATION.
+S&P PARTIES DISCLAIM ANY AND ALL EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, ANY WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE OR USE, FREEDOM FROM BUGS, SOFTWARE ERRORS OR DEFECTS, THAT THE CONTENT'S FUNCTIONING WILL BE UNINTERRUPTED OR THAT THE CONTENT WILL OPERATE WITH ANY SOFTWARE CONFIGURATION.
 In no event shall S&P Parties be liable to any party for any direct, incidental, exemplary, compensatory, punitive, special or consequential damages, costs, expenses, legal fees, or losses (including, without limitation, lost income or lost profits and opportunity costs or losses caused by negligence) in connection with any use of the Content even if advised of the possibility of such damages.